 Replacement bulbs, belts, wiper blades, oil, water and other lubricants, along with the tools to fit replacement parts or top-up lubricant levels, are also advisable.

-Research before you travel
+Make sure you research before you travel

 Equipment needs for driving in Europe vary from country to country, so research what you need in the country of destination and the countries you will have to drive through.

-Fines for non-compliance with local driving laws can be expensive and often payment is required on the spot.
+Fines for non-compliance with local driving laws can be expensive, and often payment is required on the spot.

 Remember the rules of the road